 This list pertains to both digital and paper records.
 The list is by no means definitive or exhaustive.
 It is intended as a general approximation of materials that document the lives of South Dakota State University faculty members.
 Materials not specifically cited below that contribute toward documenting faculty activities are, of course, welcome.

-- Audio-Visual Files.
-Films, sound recordings and other audio-visual records created by the faculty member.
+- Audio-Visual Files: Films, sound recordings, and other audio-visual records created by the faculty member.
 Must be identified in some way (such as dates, names, or captions).
-All formats are accepted, including digital.

 - Certificates and awards